Underrated Marvel Comics: See Timely Results

 The Defenders are the team that are not really a team.
 In just about all incarnations, this group of people always come together out of necessity.
 Some stay friends while others just go whatever way is necessary.

 • Before the original Defenders comes to an end, Peter B. Gillis and J.M.
-DeMatteis give the final lineup memorable.
+DeMatteis make the final lineup memorable.
 While Angel and Beast are ready for X-Factor, Moondragon, Cloud, and Gargoyle are unforgettable… to Al Ewing!

 • Fearless Defenders is about going out of comfort zones through Misty Knight and the Brunnhilde Valkyrie.
-Because there’s a whole Marvel Universe full of potentially interesting characters to mess around with.
+Because there’s a whole Marvel Universe full of interesting characters to mess around with.

 Underrated Marvel Comics Taskmaster